AI Workshop: learn to build apps with AI →

 window is an object that’s made available by the browser, and it’s not available in a server-side JavaScript environment.

-I describe the window object is details in my extensive DOM Document Object Model guide.
+I describe the window object in detail in my DOM (Document Object Model) guide.

-With Node.js in particular there’s no way to workaround the problem - you must find the particular place where window is used, and revisit the code to figure out why you are accessing the window object.
+With Node.js in particular there’s no way to work around the problem—you must find where window is used and revisit the code to figure out why you’re accessing it.

 You are running frontend code in a backend environment.